Orthopedic Assistant School and College Program Overviews

 Salary Info and Employment Outlook

 No information about the employment outlook specifically for orthopedic assistants is currently available.
-The most related field is that of physical therapy assistants, and the U.S. Bureau of Labor Statistics (BLS), www.bls.org, reports job growth in that field is projected to be 46% between 2010 and 2020.
+The most closely related field is that of physical therapy assistants, and the U.S. Bureau of Labor Statistics (BLS), www.bls.org, reported job growth in that field was projected to be 46% between 2010 and 2020.
 The BLS additionally listed the average hourly pay rate for physical therapy assistants as $25.15 in 2012.